zesterer/tao/README.md

 - Sum types
 - Monadic I/O (incomplete)

+## Goals

+- Expressive but not complicated
+- Self-similar but not ambiguous
+- Consistent but not dogmatic
+- Beautiful but not frivolous
+- Concise but not imprecise

+## Syntax 'Ideology'

+- Different kinds of expression (value, pattern, type, generic) should be kept apart and well-delimited (i.e: no ambiguous inline mixing of them).
+- Expressions that manipulate the same constructs should be similar in different kinds of expressions (i.e: destructuring a value with a pattern should look like the construction of that value).
+- When ambiguity arises, the chosen interpretation should be far more commonly intended than alternative interpretations.
+- Global items should mirror the syntax of their anonymous, inline counterparts.
+- Whitespace should not have semantic meaning.

 ## Status

 Tao is currently in heavy development and many aspects (particularly the